Manuteaa/dbd_autoSkillCheck/README.md

 ## Get the code

 We provide a simple web interface to configure and run the AI model.
 When running, it will monitor a small portion of the selected screen and automatically hit the space bar when a great skill check is detected.
-The screen analysis is done in real time locally on your computer, so NO data is neither saved nor sent to the internet.
+The screen analysis is done in real time locally on your computer.
 - [From the python embedded app](#python-embedded-app-recommended): Recommended and easiest way to run the AI model without installing anything.
 - [From source](#build-from-source): Recommended if you want to customize the code or run it on GPU.
-- [From the windows standalone app](#windows-standalone-app): Download the .zip file, and run the .exe file (no install required).
+- [From the windows compiled app](#windows-compiled-app): A compiled package of the app.
+Just download & run the Windows `.exe`.
 Will be deprecated in the future for security reasons.

 ### Python embedded app (RECOMMENDED)